Mexico

 • 4 night/3 day package: $3,700

-Included: Accommodations and meals at the lodge, round-trip ground transportation between Cancun and the lodge, guided fishing, Happy Hour beverages (margaritas, beer, local rum drinks), non-alcoholic beverages, telephone & wireless internet, taxes
+Included: Accommodations and meals at the lodge, round-trip ground/water transportation between the lodge, guided fishing, Happy Hour beverages (margaritas, beer, standard spirits, & wine), non-alcoholic beverages, wireless internet, Mexican VAT

-Not Included: Airfare to Cancun, additional alcoholic beverages outside of Happy Hour (BYOB welcome), staff & guide gratuities, fishing tackle & flies, departure taxes, additional activities, laundry service
+Not Included: Airfare to Cancun, additional alcoholic beverages outside of Happy Hour, staff & guide gratuities, fishing tackle & flies, additional activities, laundry service, rental rod/reel outfits (when available), rental rod/reel outfit breakage fees (if applicable), fishing license ($35)

 Note: Please call for non-fishing packages